 Check engine light

-When the fuel to air ratio is high you will have the check engine light coming on.
+When the fuel to air ratio is high, you will have the check engine light coming on.
 If you have a car with an onboard computer, you should look out for error P0172.
-The oxygen sensor, mass air flow sensor, and the manifold absolute pressure sensor all will send information to the ECU that there is an excess of fuel going to the combustion chambers.
+The oxygen sensor, mass air flow sensor, and the manifold absolute pressure sensor will all send information to the ECU that there is an excess of fuel going to the combustion chambers.
 A closer inspection of the exhaust gases will reveal more fuel being present.

 Fuel smell from exhaust